SophiaAzaraev/CS240_GroupProject/README.md

 While the `bruteForceAttack()` function was void, `dictionaryAttack()` returns a bool.
 This is because `bruteForceAttack()` generates all permutations, so there is guarenteed to be a match.
 However, `dictionaryAttack()` only has finite set of guesses, which no guarentee that it will match our random strings created in `generateData()`.

 ## _Main and program flow_
+In main, we called `generateData()`, `bruteForceAttack()`, and `dictionaryAttack()`, to test the speed and effectiveness of simple brute force and dictionary password cracking algorithms:
+	- Read and validate-command line arguments.
+	- Loop through dictionary.txt file found online.
+Add passwords that meet criteria (i.e, are all letters and have passwordSize 	length).
+	- Call `generateData()` with passwordSize, dataSize, and the modified dictionary vector as arguments
+	- Start first clock using `std::chrono()`.
+Loop through each line in passwords.txt:
+		- When `bruteForce()` cracks the password, return.
+	- Stop first clock.
+	- Output number of passwords cracked, total time to crack passwords, and average time per password.
+	- Start second clock using `std::chrono()`.
+Loop through each line in passwords.txt:
+		- If `dictionaryAttack()` cracks the password, increment dictPasswordsCracked.
+	- Stop second clock.
+	- Output number of passwords cracked, total time to crack passwords, and average time per password.